 In the Next Tab, we also format the text.

-Some more important things are like add data labels, show trend line in chat; we need to know.
+Some more important things are adding data labels and showing trend lines in chat; we need to know.

-If we want to show data labels as a percentage, just right-click on a column and click on add data labels.
+To show data labels as percentages, right-click on a column and click Add data labels.